An abstract approximation tool for mixed-dimensional and equidimensional modeling: Constructing cochain maps

 \begin{proof} We let $\alpha = (\alpha_i)_{i \in \Ic^p} \in \Sc^{p,q}$ be an arbitrary differential form of degree $(p, q)$.
 First, we want to show that the cochain map $\Xi^{p,q}$ commutes with the exterior derivative, for an arbitrary choice of $p$ and $q$.
 That is, $d \Xi^{p,q}(\alpha) = \Xi^{p,q+1} (d\alpha)$.

 On one hand, applying the cochain map followed by the exterior derivative yields the following:

 On the other hand,

-We have shown in \cref{prop: weak derivative} that the interior boundaries don't contribute when we consider the decomposition of $U_i$.
-We have equality between the expressions since the exterior derivative commutes with pullbacks, and the trace operators are the pullback maps of inclusions, hence it also commutes with the exterior derivative.
+We have shown in \cref{prop: weak derivative} that due to cancellation of terms, the interior boundaries don't contribute when we consider the decomposition of $U_i$.
+We have equality between the expressions since the exterior derivative commutes with pullbacks, and the trace operators are the pullback maps of inclusions, hence also commute with the exterior derivative.

 Secondly, we want to show that the cochain map commutes with the difference and jump operator, i.e. that $\delta_{\Ac} \Xi^{p,q}(\alpha) = \Xi^{p+1, q} (\delta_\Sc \alpha)$.
 Recall that the difference operator is given by the following: